tywonmosley/UNIT2---BLK18WSHP--TDM/block18wkshp.md

 ### Expectations

 - The function will take the arguments
-- The function will generate new array when two arrays with odd numbers are provided within both arrays
+- The function will generate a new array when two arrays with odd numbers are provided within both arrays
-- The function will gererate will indentify odd numbers
+- The function will generate will identify odd numbers
 - The function will generate no array when no odd numbers are provided
-- The function will provided a undefine when non numberic charaters are provided
+- The function will provide an undefine when non-numeric characters are provided

 ### Test Specs  (function call "concatOdds")